Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 <codeblock id="01_41">
 </codeblock>

+Let's visualize the density of the *Floral* sensory attribute for the two products *Angel* and *J'adore ET*.
+We use the `color` argument to differentiate density.
 <codeblock id="01_42">
 </codeblock>

-To have an other visualization, we can use `fill` and not `color` to have the shade of lines and we can change the gradient of colors of lines in informing the parameter `alpha` in `geom_histogram()`
+To have an other visualization, we can use `fill` and not `color` to have the shade of lines and we can change the gradient of colors of lines in informing the parameter `alpha` in `geom_density()`

 <codeblock id="01_43">
 </codeblock>